worldtwod/World2D/README.md

 # Changelog

+ `compile 'com.titicolab.world-2d:core:0.1.7-beta'`
+  The bug about status bar was solved

+ `compile 'com.titicolab.world-2d:core:0.1.6-beta'`
+     The camera position and size can be displayed
+     The boundary of world2D can be displayed

+ `compile 'com.titicolab.world-2d:core:0.1.5-beta'`
+    The size of render buffer can be customized

  `compile 'com.titicolab.world-2d:core:0.1.1-beta'`
         The buffer sizes can be set from GameActivity, else the default value is set

- `compile 'com.titicolab.world-2d:core:0.1.1-beta'`
+ `compile 'com.titicolab.world-2d:core:0.1.0-beta'`
     Migrated to androidX

-  `compile 'com.titicolab.world-2d:core:0.1.5-beta'`
-    The size of render buffer can be customized

-  `compile 'com.titicolab.world-2d:core:0.1.6-beta'`
-    The camera position and size can be displayed
-    The boundary of world2D can be displayed